 Froebel’s ideas were considered revolutionary in the 1850s but the principles of his work have since become part of modern, mainstream early years educational practice.

-We value, support and respect the relationship of every child with parents, carers, family and their wider community.
+The relationships of every child with themselves, their parents, carers, family and wider community are valued.
 Relationships are of central importance in a child's life.
-Find out more...

 Froebel's principles and practice today